aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/use-message-handlers/_index.md

 ---
-title: Convert HTML to PNG with Aspose.HTML Message Handlers in Java
+title: HTML to PNG Conversion with Aspose.HTML Message Handlers in Java
 linktitle: Use Message Handlers in Aspose.HTML
 second_title: Java HTML Processing with Aspose.HTML
-description: Learn how to use aspose to handle broken links Java, convert html to png and load html document java with Aspose.HTML for Java.
+description: Learn how to perform html to png conversion, intercept network requests java, and handle broken links java using Aspose.HTML for Java.
 weight: 12
 url: /java/configuring-environment/use-message-handlers/
-date: 2026-02-10
+date: 2026-05-04
+keywords:
+- html to png conversion
+- intercept network requests java
+- html to image conversion
+- load html document java
+- handle broken links java
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Convert HTML to PNG with Aspose.HTML Message Handlers in Java
+# HTML to PNG Conversion with Aspose.HTML Message Handlers in Java

-## Introduction
+## Introduction to HTML to PNG Conversion
 In this tutorial you’ll discover **how to convert HTML to PNG** while gracefully handling missing resources using Aspose.HTML for Java.
 We’ll walk through creating a tiny HTML page that points to a non‑existent image, wiring a **custom message handler** to **intercept network requests**, configuring the **network service**, loading the document, and finally performing **html to image conversion**.
 By the end you’ll have a solid pattern for both **handle broken links java** and high‑quality PNG output—perfect for reports, thumbnails, or email previews.

 ## Quick Answers